 What we've learned shipping security and software work into firms where the worst case is privileged material in the wrong hands.
 Short.
 Specific.
 Posted when there's something to say.

-- CYBERSECURITY · POSTURE
+- CYBERSECURITY · FOUNDER-LED

 The questionnaire you should have already answered